jamil7/SQLStreamStore.FSharp/README.md

 # SqlStreamStore.Fsharp

-A thin F# wrapper around SQLStreamStore, the stream store library for .NET that specifically targets SQL based implementations.
+A thin F# wrapper around SQLStreamStore, a stream store library for .NET that specifically targets SQL based implementations.
 Primarily used to implement Event Sourced applications.
+Written in C#.

 https://github.com/SQLStreamStore/SQLStreamStore